syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/dialog-editing.md

 ## Customize edit dialog

-You can customize the Header and Footer appearance of the edit dialog in the [`actionComplete`](../../api/grid/#actioncomplete) event based on `requestType` as `beginEdit` or `add`.

-In the following example, We have customized the dialog's height and title of the dialog's header and also we have changed the button content name in the dialog's footer.
+The edit dialog in the Grid component allows you to customize its appearance and behavior based on the type of action being performed, such as editing or adding a record.
+You can modify properties like header text, showCloseIcon, and height to tailor the edit dialog to your specific requirements.
+Additionally, you can override default localization strings to provide custom text for buttons or other elements within the dialog.

+To customize the edit dialog, you need to handle the [actionComplete](../../api/grid/#actioncomplete) event of the Grid component and perform the necessary modifications based on the **requestType** parameter.
+The **requestType** parameter identifies the type of action being performed, such as **beginEdit** for editing a record or **add** for adding a new record.

+>You can refer the Grid [Default text](../global-local/) list for more localization.

+The following example that demonstrates how to customize the edit dialog using the `actionComplete` event:

 {% if page.publishingplatform == "typescript" %}